semgrep/semgrep-docs/docs/notifications.md

 3. Create an API token on gitlab.com by going to [Profile > Access Tokens](https://gitlab.com/-/profile/personal_access_tokens) and adding a token with `api` scope.
 4. Copy the token that GitLab gives you.
 5. Navigate to your repository's Settings > CI/CD, scroll down to 'Variables', and click 'Expand'.
 The url will look like https://gitlab.com/myusername/myproject/-/settings/ci_cd.
-6. Give the new variable the key `PAT` and use the token you copied in step 2 as the value.
+6. Click to 'Add variable', give the new variable the key `PAT` and use the token you copied in step 2 as the value.
 Select "mask variable" and **UNSELECT "protect variable"**.
 7. Update your .gitlab-ci.yml to pass the content of your PAT in through the environment variable `GITLAB_TOKEN`.

 For example: